influxdata/telegraf/plugins/inputs/clickhouse/README.md

     - cluster (Name of the cluster [optional])
     - shard_num (Shard number in the cluster [optional])
   - fields:
-    - all rows from system.events
+    - all rows from system.events, all metrics is COUNTER type, look https://clickhouse.tech/docs/en/operations/system_tables/#system_tables-events

 - clickhouse_metrics
   - tags: